 1. Anteversion of the Femur

 Sometimes the thigh bone of the child, called the femur, undergoes a twisting of sorts.
 This causes the kneecaps to point towards each other and give the child a pigeon-toed appearance when he walks.
 Squatting seems to make the condition worse.
 This condition is observed in more girls than boys.

 This is a condition that develops in a child even before birth.
 In order to fit within the mother’s uterus, the legs rotate.
 An untwisting takes place after birth, which allows a child to walk properly.
 However, if this does not take place, tibial torsion might set in which leads to feet pointing inwards.
 It exists while a child learns to walk and reduces after a while.

 3. Curved Foot

-One of the most popular causes for in-toeing is a curved foot.
+One of the most popular causes of in-toeing is a curved foot.
 It is highly genetic and is a result of uterine position.
 The foot appears bent inward from the middle of the toes.
-Mild conditions can be corrected over time but severe bending with a stiff foot may require medical correction.
+Mild conditions can be corrected over time, but severe bending with a stiff foot may require medical correction.

 Out-toeing is the exact opposite of in-toeing.
 An out-toeing toddler can be observed immediately because his manner of walking is quite similar to that of a duck.
 While the chances of occurrence are minor in infants, it is also observed in older kids, too.